-1. A master automatic control valve shall be installed at the point of connection to the main for any remotely controlled portion of the irrigation system.
+A master automatic control valve shall be installed at the point of connection to the main for any remotely controlled portion of the irrigation system.
 In cases where there are multiple points of connection, a master valve shall be installed for each, with no more than three points of connection allowed.
-Each master valve will have its own separate yellow "hot" wire.

-3.9 TESTING AND INSPECTION
+3.09 TESTING AND INSPECTION